coditori/highly-skilled-job-offers/README.md

-# highly skilled job offers Tips
+# How to get a highly skilled job offer!?
 Here I share some tips about CV/Resume and Interviews to get a job offer easily

 ## 1- CV/Resume: